haghard/mongo-query-streams/README.md

 Big win there is that `products` value incapsulates a full interaction lifecycle for with mongo client (get db by name, get collection by name, submit query with preferences, fetch records from cursor, close the cursor).
 If exception occurs cursor will be closed.

-We do support join between 2 collections and 2 different streaming library [RxScala](https://github.com/ReactiveX/RxScala.git) and [ScalazStream](https://github.com/scalaz/scalaz-stream) through single type `mongo.join.Join` which can by parametrized with `MongoStreamsT` on `MongoObservableT`
+We do support join between 2 collections and 2 different streaming library [RxScala](https://github.com/ReactiveX/RxScala.git) and [ScalazStream](https://github.com/scalaz/scalaz-stream) through single type `mongo.join.Join` which can by parametrized with `ProcessS` and `ObservableS`

 We have two methods for join collections: `joinByPk` and `join`.
 If you fine in output type from left stream only with key field you should use `joinByPk`.
 If you aren't, than use `join` for unlimited possibilities in output type.